karthickag04/learn_python/README.md

 - **06_Conditional.ipynb**
   This notebook introduces conditional statements in Python, including `if`, `elif`, and `else` constructs.
 It demonstrates how to use logical operators within conditions and introduces the `match` statement for pattern matching (available in recent Python versions).
 The notebook provides practical code examples for decision making and branching logic in Python programs.

+- **07_data_structures_in_python.ipynb**
+  This Jupyter notebook provides a comprehensive introduction to Python's built-in data structures: lists, tuples, dictionaries, and sets.
+It covers how to create, access, and modify each data structure, demonstrates their unique properties (such as mutability and immutability), and provides practical examples for each.
+The notebook also lists and explains common methods and operations for each data structure, including nested and mixed-type collections.
+Students will find hands-on code cells and explanations to help them understand how to use these data structures effectively in Python programming.

 ---